You can commission a personalized tree inventory

 This 8-page booklet is an example of a personalized catalogue of trees growing at a private address in Toronto.

 Would you like to know the species of trees on your property?
-Contact Lyrical Leaf Publications.
+Contact Lyrical Leaf Publishing.

 This service is available for private property only in the Toronto area.